markhenning/synclias/README.md

 Instantly techy people will say "but that'll break", and yes, it doesn't work for some sites, and any site you can't view over a VPN definitely won't work, but in general, you'll find sites don't move about that often.
 At home, I run a sync every 24 hours and in 3 months, I've had to manually push the sync button once.

+** Please don't log any issues yet, stil beta for now and I've got a huge list**

 ## Docker Hub Image
 Easiest way, already built and ready!